rado147/CryptoClaim/docs/FIlters.md

-# Servlet Filters used in CryptoClaim
+# Servlet Filters and Request Interceptors used in CryptoClaim

 ### Authentication filter